evanx/rx-mqtt-ingress-mlk/README.md

 ### env

-A further environment variable is the MQTT `PASSWORD.` It is not included in `custom-environment-variables.js` as `config` is logged at startup.
+A further environment variable is the MQTT `PASSWORD.` It is not included in `custom-environment-variables` so that `config` can be safely logged out at startup.

 ```javascript
 module.exports = {